aeternity/aeternity/docs/design/PT-166642114-miner-activated-consensus.md

   These blocks are not validated.
   This includes the cases of:
   - Locally mined or signed block.
+  - Mined block submitted by Stratum mining pool server (if node configured as Stratum server).
 - A block candidate (eventually leading to a trusted block) is prepared.
   This includes the cases of key block and micro block.